tu7q/zecs/README.md

 zig fetch --save git+https://github.com/tu7q/zecs/
 ```

-Then add ecs.zig as a dependency and import its modules in your `build.zig`:
+Then add zecs as a dependency and import its modules in your `build.zig`:

 ```zig
 const zecs = b.dependency("zecs", .{